Connecting to an existing IPython kernel using the Qt Console¶

 Jupyter currently has 3 frontends:

-?? on objects in the Qt console (whose pager is more flexible than the one in the
+objects in the Qt console (whose pager is more flexible than the one in

-This Notebook describes how you would connect another Frontend to an IPython Kernel that is associated with a Notebook.
-The commands currently given here are specific to the IPython kernel.
+This Notebook describes how you would connect another Frontend to a Kernel that is associated with a Notebook.

 You can see that this magic displays everything you need to connect to this Notebook’s Kernel.